 If the Shoe Fits, Wear it… Especially for Kids Shoes!

 “If the shoe fits, wear it” really applies to all of us.
-But when it comes to your Kids shoes, thinking you should get shoes to wear now that they will also “grow into” can be a terrible mistake.
+But when it comes to your kids’ shoes, thinking you should get them shoes that they will “grow into” can be a terrible mistake.

 So, here is a new adage for you: “If your kid’s shoe doesn’t fit, don’t let them wear it.”